USER-NAME12/USER-NAME12/README.md

-- 👋 Hi, I’m @USER-NAME12
+- 👋 Hi, I’m Oracle
-- 👀 I’m interested in Python coding and AI
+- 👀 I’m interested in browser coding and all the Cs
-- 🌱 I’m currently learning AI coding
 - 💞️ I’m not looking to colaborate

 <!---